-Criminal Law on the Multistate Essay Exam: Highly Tested Topics and Tips
+Criminal Law and Procedure on the Multistate Essay Exam: Highly Tested Topics and Tips

-Criminal Law appears consistently on the Multistate Essay Exam, even if it is not tested quite as much as other MEE subjects.
+Criminal Law and Procedure appears consistently on the MEE.
+However, it is tested less frequently than some other MEE subjects.

-In this post, we give you tips for approaching Criminal Law on the Multistate Essay Exam and we reveal some of the highly tested issues in Criminal Law MEE questions.
+Here, we give you tips for approaching Criminal Law and Procedure on the MEE and we reveal some of the highly tested issues in Criminal Law and Procedure MEE questions.

-1. First, be aware of how Criminal Law is tested
+1. First, be aware of how Criminal Law and Procedure is tested

-Criminal Law is tested with relative frequency.
-It is tested, on average, a little less than once per year.
+Criminal Law and Criminal Procedure It is tested, on average, a little less than once per year.

-Note that, in general, Criminal Law or Criminal Procedure is tested.
-(They have been combined before, but usually, it is one subject or the other that’s tested.)
-Criminal Law and Criminal Procedure are tested about evenly—so the chances of seeing a Criminal Law question are about as good as seeing a Criminal Procedure question.
+Note that, in general, the MEE tests Criminal Law or Criminal Procedure.
+Although Criminal Law and Criminal Procedure have been combined before, usually, one subject or the other is tested on the MEE.
+Criminal Law and Criminal Procedure are tested with about the same frequency so, the chances of seeing a Criminal Law question are about as good as seeing a Criminal Procedure question.

-Recently (on the July 2017 and July 2016 MEEs) Criminal Procedure was combined with Evidence.
+Recently (July 2017 and July 2016), Criminal Procedure was combined with Evidence.
 In both cases, a Miranda issue was tested with hearsay.
-This is a recent “crossover” between these two subjects but it’s good to be aware of it in case the Examiners decide to test Criminal Law in this way again!

-2. Be aware of the highly tested Criminal Law issues
+2. Be aware of the highly tested Criminal Law and Procedure issues

-The Examiners tend to test several of the same issues repeatedly in Criminal Law Multistate Essay Exam questions.
+The examiners tend to test several of the same issues in Criminal Law and Procedure MEE questions.
 You can maximize your score by being aware of these highly tested issues.
 (We have a nice summary of these in our MEE One-Sheets if you want to see all of them and have them all in one place.)

-Some of the highly tested Criminal Law Multistate Essay Exam issues include:
+Some of the highly tested Criminal Law and Procedure Multistate Essay Exam issues include:

 In the area of Criminal Law, homicide is the most highly tested topic.
-Homicide is also very important to know for the Multistate Bar Exam (MBE) since 3–4 scored MBE questions will test homicide.
-For your purposes, the most important thing you can do is to understand the distinctions between first- and second-degree murder, and voluntary and involuntary manslaughter.
-To assist you, we have a chart which may help keep these distinctions straight!
+Homicide is also very important to know for the MBE since three to four scored MBE questions will test homicide.
+The most important thing to understand about homicide is the distinctions between first-degree murder, second-degree murder, felony murder, voluntary manslaughter, and involuntary manslaughter.
+The chart below clarifies these distinctions for you.

 The issue of causation often is tested with homicide.
 Remember that the defendant’s actions must be the actual and proximate cause of the victim’s death.
-(Apply the same principles you learn when you study negligence in Torts.)
+(Apply the same causation principles as when you study negligence in Torts.)

 The Fifth Amendment

-The most tested topic, by far, in Criminal Law and Procedure Multistate Essay Exam questions is the Fifth Amendment.
-Specifically, Miranda warnings.
+The most highly tested topic, by far, in Criminal Law and Procedure MEE questions is the Fifth Amendment.
+Specifically, Miranda warnings are frequently tested.
 You should know:

 - When are Miranda warnings needed?
 When there is a “custodial interrogation.”